OPTIMIZATION

-In Indonesia, the numbers may not be as large as Amazon’s, but the impact is just as painful in proportion.
+In Indonesia, the proportion is the same.
 Imagine an online business with Rp 10 billion in annual turnover.
-A 2% conversion drop caused by a slow website means losing Rp 200 million in revenue every year.
+A 2% conversion drop caused by a slow website alone can mean losing about Rp 200 million per year.

 That is why Google introduced Core Web Vitals, a set of metrics that measure website user experience objectively.
-These are not just technical numbers that only developers care about.
-They are business indicators that correlate directly with conversion rate, bounce rate, and ultimately revenue.
+These are not just technical numbers for developers.
+They are indicators that correlate directly with business performance: conversion rate, bounce rate, and ultimately revenue.

-In this article, I will break down how Core Web Vitals affects your bottom line, with a real case study from PT Zumatic Saka Persada, which improved mobile performance by 75.47% with measurable business impact.
+In this article, I will explain how Core Web Vitals affects your business, with a real case study from our client, PT Zumatic Saka Persada, which improved mobile performance by 75.47%.

-Understanding Core Web Vitals: More Than Just Technical Metrics
+Understanding Core Web Vitals: More Than Technical Numbers

 The Latest Update: INP Replaced FID

 Since March 2024, Google officially replaced First Input Delay (FID) with Interaction to Next Paint (INP) as one of the Core Web Vitals.
 This was not just a technical update.
-It was Google’s response to how modern websites have become more interactive.
+Google adjusted the metric because modern websites are far more interactive than they used to be.

-- Largest Contentful Paint (LCP) - measures loading performance
+1. Largest Contentful Paint (LCP): measures loading speed

-- Interaction to Next Paint (INP) - measures responsiveness
+2. Interaction to Next Paint (INP): measures responsiveness

-- Cumulative Layout Shift (CLS) - measures visual stability
+3. Cumulative Layout Shift (CLS): measures visual stability

-Data shows that nearly 600,000 websites that previously “passed” Core Web Vitals suddenly became “failed” when INP replaced FID.
-INP is stricter in measuring responsiveness, which is directly tied to user experience and conversion rate.
+Data shows that nearly 600,000 websites that previously passed Core Web Vitals suddenly failed when INP replaced FID.
+INP is stricter about responsiveness, and that ties directly to user experience and conversion rate.

 Core Web Vitals as a Google Ranking Factor

 Although Google says Core Web Vitals is not a dominant ranking factor, John Mueller from Google has said it is “more than just a tie-breaker.”
-In other words, when content and relevance are similar, Core Web Vitals can become the deciding factor.
+When content and relevance are similar, Core Web Vitals can become the deciding factor.

-- Bounce probability increases 32% when loading time goes from 1 second to 3 seconds
+• Bounce probability rises 32% when loading time goes from 1 second to 3 seconds

-- Bounce probability increases 90% when loading time reaches 5 seconds
+• Bounce probability can rise 90% when loading reaches 5 seconds

 Financial Impact of Core Web Vitals: Data and Case Studies

 After analyzing 10 million visits, Groupe Renault found a strong correlation between Largest Contentful Paint and conversion rate.
-Every 1 second improvement in LCP produced:
+Every 1 second improvement in LCP contributed to:

 By testing two pages that were visually and functionally identical but differed by 31% in LCP score, Vodafone found: